jmakino/sortlib/README.md

 n is the number of elements

-To use the first form, c lass T should provide a member function getsortkey() using which this function sort the array.
+To use the first form, c lass T should provide a member function getsortkey() using which this function sort te array.
 In the second form the function to get the sort key is given as the third argument.
 For example, if we want to sort n elements of class B in stored in array a using the member variable x as key, we write